Excerpt from the Short Story - The Cupcake Incident

 You’re amazing.

 And he couldn’t say that.
-Yet.
-Or ever, maybe.
+Not yet.

 “Sorry about all the nonsense,” she said, interrupting his thoughts.